Livent Corporation (LTHM) Upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $25.02, which is $0.7 above the current price.
+The average price from analysts is $25.02, which is -$0.12 below the current price.
 LTHM currently public float of 145.46M and currently shorts hold a 18.29% ratio of that float.
-Today, the average trading volume of LTHM was 2.87M shares.
+Today, the average trading volume of LTHM was 2.90M shares.

 LTHM’s Market Performance